by O. Bouimer, LMT, CMMP

 Jonhagen S., et a., 2004 immediately after exercise 8 min

 It seems that sports massage faced a great controversy.
-From one side these studies were conducted by respected authors in well known scientific institutions and they denied the impact of massage on recovery after muscle soreness.
-From other side the Russian scientists claimed and Soviet athletes proved that the protocol mentioned above works.
+On one side, these studies were conducted by respected authors in well-known scientific institutions, and they denied the impact of massage on recovery after muscle soreness.
+On the other hand, Russian scientists claimed, and Soviet athletes proved that the protocol mentioned above works.
 There was no reconciliation in sight.

 The Russian authors developed their protocol using the clinical observation mostly.
 They did not offer any scientific explanation as to why and how it works.
 The American scientists went much further when they confirmed the clinical validity of the post-event sports massage protocol and explained its mechanisms.

-The first correct step the American scientists did, they decided to precisely re-create the Russian protocol in every small detail basing their experimental study on the publications from Russian scientific journals.
+The first correct step the American scientists took was to precisely recreate the Russian protocol in every small detail, basing their experimental study on publications from Russian scientific journals.

 They evaluated the effect of massage on muscle soreness, by examining the athlete performance, detecting the level of creatine kinase (an enzyme indicator of muscle damage) and examining the neutrophil (an inflammatory white blood cell) count.

-The American scientists found a very interesting chain of events in the overexercised muscle tissue.
-Vigorous exercises induce microdamage to the myofibrills with the following development of local aseptic (non-infectious) inflammation and interstitial edema in the overexercised muscles.
-The body reacts to this inflamation by sending neutrophils to the affected area.
+The American scientists found an interesting chain of events in the overexercised muscle tissue.
+Vigorous exercises induce micro damage to the myofibrils, which leads to the development of local aseptic (non-infectious) inflammation and interstitial edema in the overexercised muscles.
+The body reacts to this inflammation by sending neutrophils to the affected area.

 Neutrophils enter the muscle tissue from the neighboring capillaries and start their cleaning job (i.e., phagocytosis) to remove the waste products produced by this inflammation.
-The increased concentration of neutrophils also attracts other types of phagocytic cells, macrophages.
-In the process of phagocytosis, catabolic enzymes are released from neutrophils, and they additionally damage already injured muscle fibers.
+The increased concentration of neutrophils also attracts other phagocytic cells, such as macrophages.
+In the process of phagocytosis, catabolic enzymes are released from neutrophils, and they also damage already injured muscle fibers.

-Dr. Smith and his colleagues, detected: temporary reduction of neutrophil count in the blood with simultaneous increase concentration of creatine kinase in the athletes after the vigorous exercise.
-The simultaneous increase in the concentration of creatine kinase was direct outcome of damage to the myofibrills by the enzymes released from the neutrophils.
+Dr. Smith and his colleagues detected a temporary reduction of neutrophil count in the blood with simultaneous increase in the concentration of creatine kinase in the athletes after vigorous exercise.
+The simultaneous increase in the concentration of creatine kinase was a direct outcome of damage to the myofibrils by the enzymes released from the neutrophils.
 The study also showed that this process happens exactly within a 2-hour time limit after the end of excessive exercise.

 “During acute inflammation, blood flow slows as vessels dilate in an area of injury.
-When this occurs, the white blood cells, including neutrophils, are displaced from the central, axial zone of blood flow to the peripheral, plasmatic zone and subsequently marginate along the vessel walls.
-Since sport massage appears to increase blood flow through the vascular bed, the increased flow rate in the area of micro trauma could prevent the typical outward displacement of neutrophils.
+When this occurs, the white blood cells, including neutrophils, are displaced from the central axial zone of blood flow to the peripheral plasmatic zone and subsequently marginate along the vessel walls.
+Since sports massage appears to increase blood flow through the vascular bed, the increased flow rate in the area of microtrauma could prevent the typical outward displacement of neutrophils.
 In addition, the mechanical action of sports massage could shear marginated cells from vessel walls and thus hinder emigration of cells from the circulation into tissues spaces.”

 ” …Control group exhibiting a more rapid and steeper increase CK (i.e. creatine kinase) values than the massage group” and